Updated: Jun 27, 2022

 • Test-optional does not mean test blind – Fewer than 1% of test-optional schools do not use standardized test scores in admission decisions.
 In other words, most consider test scores if submitted.

-• Test-optional might have a GPA or class rank requirement – If a student was a slow starter academically in high-school, the standardized test score could make up for the lost time.
+• Test-optional might have a GPA or class rank requirement – If a student was a slow starter academically in high school, the standardized test score could make up for the lost time.
+For example, Auburn University wants to see a 3.6 cumulative GPA if scores are to be bypassed.

-• Check out test-optional website wording – Frequently, you will find a test-optional school states, “We encourage students to take standardized tests like the SAT and ACT, and to share your scores with us if you think that they are reflective of your ability and potential.”
+• Check out test-optional website wording – Frequently, you will find a test-optional school that states, “We encourage students to take standardized tests like the SAT and ACT, and to share your scores with us if you think that they are reflective of your ability and potential.”
+For example, The University of Texas notes "...Students are encouraged to submit SAT/ACT scores, but it is not required."

 Not all schools are generous with merit scholarships.
 However, students can access quality traditional and moderately sized private schools using test scores to reduce the cost of attendance.